tantsandras/mm/content/podcastEpisodesFolder/pervert-pitchfork-and-the-first-dna-conviction.md

 We won't use this DNA sample in order to prosecute you for that.
 We just want to be able to rule you out of these two murders.
 And that is a lot of tension to people with a previous criminal reference.
 Understandable like the only thing why I won't upload my DNA to like ancestry or stuff like that is because I already know about my family history and I have no interest in it.
 Like my mom and dad.
 They send me emails a couple of times a month about like, Oh, we just discovered were related to Angus con.
 So is the rest of the world now.
 Yeah, that to my dad.
 It's like a sixth cousin to my granddad.
 I'm like, Yeah, okay.
 And they're like, oh, you're a direct descendant of videos y'all. were somehow

 Which would be funny, but now like, one of the first day chiefs in Sweden, I was like, right, sure, probably also some percentage of the Swedish population I'm guessing, you know.
 So Colin Pitchfork, married with two children lived in little Thorpe, a village in Leicester separated from the village of Nora bruh by the Leicester to Birmingham railway line.
 Before his marriage, Pitchfork had been convicted of indecent exposure and had been referred for therapy and then I kept this in my notes, which obviously didn't help.
 So pitch for work as an apprentice in a Hampshire bakery.
-According to a super

-reviser he was a good worker and timekeeper.
+According to a supervisor he was a good worker and timekeeper.
 But he was moody.
 And he couldn't leave women employees alone.
 He was always chatting them up.
-Someone else signer

-and keeper Moody, flirtatious.
+That sounds like someone else: good timekeeper, moody, flirtatious.
 Mm hmm.
 Am I Colin Pitchfork?
 Is this the sex pest?
 No meant me.

 And then I wrote in all caps, AKA workplace harassment.
 So pitchfork was 27 years old when on the first of August 1987.
 One of pitchforks colleagues at the bakery, Ian tally, revealed two fellow workers in the Leicester pub, and they named the pub it was the Clarendon learn then that I get any of those right

 The second one Clarendon, not relevant, but okay.

-That he had taken the blood test while masquerading as Pitchfork, according to Kelly, call in the dick fork.
+That he had taken the blood test while masquerading as Pitchfork, according to Kelly, Colin the dick fork.

 That was actually my notes had said that he could not give blood under his own name because he had already given blood for a friend who had a previous conviction for bergerie burglary. gala Ray bug me goes.